 Axial Flux Motor

-In an axial flux motor, the gap between the rotor and stator – or the flux between the two – is parallel to the axis of rotation.
-It has a greater use of the copper windings and no end-turns, which leads to an increase in the number of turns and decrease in heat generation.
+In an axial flux motor, the magnetic flux generated is perpendicular to the axis of rotation.
+It has a more efficient use of the copper (no end-turns), which provides an opportunity to increase the number of turns and decrease heat generation.
+Couple these advantages with simplified winding and assembly - thus axial flux motors opens the door to next generation efficiency gains.

 Yokeless Axial Flux Motor

 As the name implies, a yokeless axial flux motor doesn’t have a stator yoke.
-Due to the absence of a yoke, the stator teeth need to be connected together in an alternative way.
+Due to the absence of a yoke, the stator teeth need to be assembled in an alternative way.
 In a yokeless axial flux motor, the stator is made of individual stator teeth that are not connected to any back iron.
-Magnets are then placed on the top and/or bottom of a rotor which interacts with the flux created by each individual segment.
+Magnets are then placed on the top and bottom of the rotor which interacts with the flux created by each individual segment.

-In a yokeless axial flux motor, the flux jumps from the stator tooth to the magnets and back to the next stator tooth.
-Advantages of this design are the ability to have the flux interact with the two sets of magnets, thus significantly increasing the power density of the design – meaning less weight, less current, less losses, and more power.
+In a yokeless axial flux motor, the flux travels from one stator tooth to another stator tooth, creating a magnetic field - which interacts with the magnetic field(s) on the rotor.
+Advantages of this design are the ability to have the flux interact with the two sets of magnets, thus significantly increasing the torque density of the design – meaning less weight, less current, less losses, and more torque.
+A study conducted by EM WORKS showed that this design has significant advantages in both performance and weight savings.

 Why Choose Yokeless over Regular Axial Flux Motors?

-The design of a yokeless axial flux motor allows for higher torque density, with reduced weight, space volume, and electric consumption.
-Some real-life applications of this are:
+The design of a yokeless axial flux motor allows for higher torque density, with reduced weight, space volume, and electrical consumption.
+This also allows for total weight savings due to the reduced mass of the motor - there is a multiplying effect of reduced battery mass and reduced structural mass.

-- The reduced weight in an electric car motor would allow for further distances without charging.
+- The reduced weight in an electric car which extends range between charges.

-- Hand Tools made with yokeless axial flux motors would be more lightweight than their current radial flux design, creating a hand tool that can be held without fatigue.
+- Hand Tools made with yokeless axial flux motors are more lightweight than their current radial flux design, creating a hand tool that reduces fatigue.

-- In refrigerators and other household applications, such as HVAC units, a yokeless motor would use less energy, leading to lower electric bills.
+- In refrigerators and other household applications, such as HVAC units, a yokeless motor uses less energy, leading to lower electric bills.

 Yokeless axial flux motors may also have other advantages, such as: